AyanMK/Managemant-System/README.md

 # Java
-Those project are made in my university time period.
+Those project are maded in my university time period.